Cavenfish/AcademicWebsite.jl/README.md

 GitHub action to compile the SASS and run some JS code before deploying your site.
 For the action below to work you need to make sure the directory you initialize you site in is in the root of the GitHub repo.
-To deploy you also need to add `Franklin` and `FranklinUtils` to the project.

 ```yaml
 name: Deploy